Chepinjia/TravelPlanner-App/README.md

-Thank you for providing the contents of the `README.md` file.
-Below is a collated `README.md` file that clearly describes how to install, configure and run the Travel Itinerary Planner project.
-You can use the following directly as the `README.md` file for your project.

-``markdown
 # Travel Itinerary Planner

 **Travel Itinerary Planner** is a travel itinerary planning tool built on the Electron and Google Places APIs.
 It generates a smart itinerary for a given destination and number of days, including tourist attractions, hotels, and recommended modes of transport.